AstarNetwork/astar-docs/docs/user-guides/transfer-tokens.md

 5. Enter the amount you would like to bring to Astar Network.
 And confirm.

-6. Finding transactions of XCM can be trickey, portal now has browser history so it will take you to the right transaction you have made.
+6. Finding transactions of XCM can be tricky, portal now has browser history so it will take you to the right transaction you have made.

 <img width="1000" alt="history" src="https://user-images.githubusercontent.com/77480847/188534964-529b4933-3a60-48ec-a71c-afeb99ff2ade.png" />